jkereako/NewsReader/README.md

 # What is this?

+> NOTE: This app was built in early 2016; before Swift 4 and before the Codable
+> protocol.
+It also uses the package manager Carthage—I've come to find
+> CocoaPods is still the favorite— and
+> the convoluted and slow JSON parsing library, [Argo][Argo].
+This app is a bad
+> example for how to build apps.

-This app is a technical assessment which I was asked to complete prior to an interview.
+This app is a technical assessment which I was asked to complete prior to an interview with a 170 year old life insurance company based in Massachusetts.
 I'm not in violation of a contract as I did not sign an NDA nor is there anything in this project which is particular to the organization.

 I spent around 15 hours on this project because I wanted to impress the